 As an individual there are many things to compare when shopping to get the most dough for your future.
 For example, if you select a Roth account the seeds of your labor, money going in, will be taxed.
 If you choose a 401k then only the harvest in retirement, your withdraws, will be taxed.
 You also have many options when it comes to social security, a divorce, and when it’s time to withdraw money.

 It’s important to educate yourself on the options that are available to you.
 That will help you avoid excess taxes and fees.
 If you are proactive in the planning of your retirement you help assure your retirement will go smoothly.
 401k Land can be confusing.
 Do your research up front; get with your advisor, and compare, compare, compare.

-Being one of the leaders in business 401k’s, we discuss retirement options for business’s often on our radio show.
+Being one of the local leaders in business 401k’s, we discuss retirement options for business’s often on our radio show.
 If you missed this show, or any others make sure you check us out here,

 Be sure to subscribe to our listener newsletter if you want to get invited to upcoming events or missed a show.

 “It’s fine to celebrate success, but more important to heed the lessons of failure.” – Bill Gates